sighupio/fury-kubernetes-networking/README.md

 Kubernetes has adopted the Container Network Interface (CNI) specification for managing network resources on a cluster.

-**Module Networking** makes use of CNCF recommended [Project Calico](https://www.projectcalico.org/), open-source networking and network security solution for containers, virtual machines, and bare-metal workloads, to bring networking features to the SIGHUP Distribution.
+**Networking Module** makes use of CNCF recommended [Project Calico](https://www.projectcalico.org/), open-source networking and network security solution for containers, virtual machines, and bare-metal workloads, to bring networking features to the SIGHUP Distribution.

 Calico deployment consists of a daemon set running on every node (including control-plane nodes) and a controller.

 ## Packages

-Module Networking provides the following packages:
+Networking Module provides the following packages:

 | Package                    | Version  | Description                                                                                                                                          |
 | -------------------------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |